zgoad1/VILE/README.md

 ## Bugs

 **- A -**
-- choosing a low graphics quality makes movement about 69 tyimes faster

 **- B -**
 - sprinting out of an enemy still doesn't always align you with the direction you're facing
-- stunning flash eyes twice does not drop them
-- stunning flash eyes does not stop them

 **- C -**
-- switchcing player to AI state to possess an enemy doesn't always turn to lightning
-- flash eye laser particle effect can stop working when possessed
+- flash eye laser particle effect can stop working when possessed?
-- flash eye blades don't resume motion if possessed while stopped